HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 #### Use docker web API from socket without docker package

-If you have access to **docker socket** but you can't use the docker binary (maybe it isn't even installed), you can use directly the web API with `curl`.
+If you have access to **docker socket** but you can't use the docker binary (maybe it isn't even installed), you can use the web API directly with `curl`.

-The following commands are a example to **create a docker container that mount the root** of the host system and use `socat` to execute commands into the new docker.
+The following commands are an example of how to **create a docker container that mounts the root** of the host system and use `socat` to execute commands into the new docker.

 ```bash
 # List docker images